leahbannon/dc-bars-sans-tv/readme.md

 <img src="https://travis-ci.org/benbalter/dc-wifi-social.png">

-### A collaborative list of DC locations that serve up both Internet and Alcohol
+### A collaborative list of DC bars and restaurants that don't have televisions (or the TV is at least very easy to ignore).

 *Because coding together is better than coding alone (TM)*